TrebledJ/trebledj.github.io/content/pages/postlike/about.md

 - {% tag "Reverse", "reverse" %} Engineering
 - Hack the Box (online CTFs + community)

 #### Board Games

 Ah, board games... one of my favourite pastimes.
-When I'm bored, you may find me playing the occasional game on Board Game Arena.
+When I'm bored ~~game~~, you may find me playing the occasional game on Board Game Arena.
 Some of my favourite games are:

 - Race for the Galaxy
 - Hanabi
 - And more!

+### Education

+I'm recently graduated from the [Hong Kong University of Science and Technology](https://hkust.edu.hk/), where I studied a combination of mathematics, computer science, and music.
+Fun times.

 ### Collaborating

 I have several project ideas, the scope of which is beyond my capacity given my full-time work.
-(In other words, I can’t complete them alone within a year.)
 I’ve kept the description generic for certain reasons.

 - Novel Music Instrument on an Embedded Device
 	- Looking to work with... embedded/mechatronic engineers who are also music enthusiasts.